bayes-bats/tier2-freq-bayes/development/run-of-show.md

 This document outlines at a high level the files (artifacts), aims, and cadence to be followed for each of the steps outlined above.
 The run of show is also built around the _5E Model Approach_ (engage, explore, explain, elaborate, and evaluate).
 The 5E Model is goes through two loops throughout the activity:

 - The first loop is focused on the applied learning aspects of the activity, or the application of an approach focused on current issues.
-- The second loop is focused on the conceptual learning aspects of the activity, or the ownership of the results that *they* discovered.
+- The second loop is focused on the conceptual learning aspects of the activity, or the ownership of the results that <ins>they</ins> discovered.

 The desired goals for each loop in the 5E Model are discussed in more detail below.